Skip to content

 • Prefer explicit constraints over inferred behavior.

-• Reuse anchors for reference structures.
+• Reuse explicit statement identifiers for shared reference structures.

 • Keep io_map routes explicit and unambiguous.